 Thirteen: Head to one of the many Farmer’s Markets to browse and buy locally made foods along with fresh fruits and vegetables.

 Fifteen: Arizona is known for its amazing resort pools – purchase a day pass and enjoy the day poolside.

-Sixteen: Airsoft or paintball at one the local outdoor fields.
+Sixteen: Airsoft or paintball at one of the local outdoor fields.

-Seventeen: Spend the day skating and practicing tricks at one of Phoenix’s many Skateboard Parks
+Seventeen: Spend the day skateboarding and practicing tricks at one of Phoenix’s many Skateboard Parks

 Eighteen: Love a hunt?
 Try the Tempe Tails scavenger hunt using their clues to find all the rabbit statues around downtown Tempe.

 Nineteen: spend the day with the animals at the Phoenix Zoo.

 Twenty: Head up north for snow play – skiing, sledding, or snow tubing.

 Twenty-One: Spring Training baseball game